Glycine

 - ^ Wallach JD.
 Degenerative arthritis in a black rhinoceros.
 J Am Vet Med Assoc.
 (1967)

-- ^ Jurmain R. Degenerative joint disease in African great apes: an evolutionary perspective.
+- ^ Jurmain R. Degenerative joint condition in African great apes: an evolutionary perspective.
 J Hum Evol.
 (2000)

 - ^ STRAUS WL Jr, CAVE JE.
 Pathology and the posture of Neanderthal man.
 Q Rev Biol.
 (1957)